CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ### refine :white_check_mark:

+TODO: copy from 3dtiles spec

-Defines the refinement scheme for all tiles described by the `available` array in available.json.
+Defines the refinement scheme for all tiles in the tileset.

 * **Type**: `string`
 * **Required**: Yes

-### roots :white_check_mark:
+### firstSubtreesWithContent :white_check_mark:

-Defines the first set of subtree keys that are available in the tileset.
+TODO: define the size of the sub arrays, i.e d/x/y vs d/x/y/z Defines the first set of subtree keys that are available in the tileset.

 * **Type**: `array`